-- Each presenter will have to prepare preferably not more than 10 slides containing one page each for introduction, objectives and methodology.
+- Each presenter will have to prepare preferably not more than ten slides containing one page each for introduction, objectives, and methodology.
 The rest of the slides will be to discuss the important outputs of the research.
-The 10 slides will most likely run for 10 minutes, spending 1 minute per slide.
+The ten slides will most likely run for ten minutes, spending one minute per slide.

 - Make use of high contrast colors, avoid backgrounds that can distract or make it hard to read.
 Avoid unnecessary animation, figures for aesthetic purposes only.
-Consistency of texts use (font style and size) will also improve readability.
-Consistency does not mean one font style and size only, it means if you use same font style and size for banner, etc.
+The consistency of texts use (font style and size) will also improve readability.
+The consistency does not mean one font style and size only; it means if you use same font style and size for the banner, etc.

-- During presentation, a technical assistant will be made available to help you prepare your presentation.
+- During the presentation, a technical assistant will be made available to help you prepare your presentation.

 - A laptop is available at the venue.
-Make sure that the presentations is in Windows operating system, using preferably a Microsoft PowerPoint.
-Avoid using non-regular font, this might not be available in the laptop used which will distort your prepared presentation.
+Make sure that the presentations are in Windows operating system, using preferably a Microsoft PowerPoint.
+Avoid using non-regular font; this might not be available on the laptop used which will distort your prepared presentation.

 - Presentations should be submitted to the personnel in-charge 15 minutes in advance to your talk.
 They will be very visible during the conference.

-- Send your file to your own email to have a copy just in case your file in your USB got lost/corrupted.
+- Send your file to your email to have a copy just in case your file on your USB got lost/corrupted.
 Your file must have your name and the title of the presentation to make it easier to locate your presentation file.

 - For better presentations, rehearse it before the conference days.
 Take note of the available time for you.

-- Try your presentation at the venue to check how it looks so that you can do some corrections prior to the presentation.
+- Try your presentation at the venue to check how it looks so that you can do some corrections before the presentation.

 The following are excerpts from the paper Ten Simple Rules of Good Poster Presentation by Erren and Bourne.